fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/onetime-purchases.md

 }
 ```

-After the money is settled into the scheme's bank account, call the [FPDocs, create mf settlement detail API](https://fintechprimitives.com/docs/api/#create-a-mf-settlement-detail) to give us the settlement details so we can reconcile the order with the money received.
+After the money is settled into the scheme's bank account, call the [FPDocs, create mf settlement detail](https://fintechprimitives.com/docs/api/#create-a-mf-settlement-detail) to give us the settlement details so we can reconcile the order with the money received.
 You need to send the following details about the settlement:

 ```json
 {